William Ellis (actor): Voice over

-Ellis has voiced a number of British commercials and was the voice of Toyota for their 2012 Paris Motor Show event: Stories of Better.
+Ellis has voiced a number of British commercials and was the voice of Toyota for its 2012 Paris Motor Show event: Stories of Better.

-In 2020 he narrated two self-help books for the life-coach and author Vernon Sankey, The Stairway to Happiness and The Way: Finding Peace in Turbulent Times, which Vernon co-authored with Katey Lockwood.
+In 2020 he narrated two self-help books for the life-coach and author Vernon Sankey, The Stairway to Happiness and The Way: Finding Peace in Turbulent Times, which Sankey co-authored with Katey Lockwood.

-In 2008 he played the lead character of 'Anlace' for the English Speaking version of Dragon Quest Swords for the Nintendo Wii.
+In 2008 he played the lead character of Anlace for the English language version of Dragon Quest Swords for the Nintendo Wii.

 Podcast

-Ellis is the author and producer of the podcast An Open Water Swimmer's Podcast which had its first season in winter 2021; Ellis's guests for season one included the actor and comedian David Walliams and Marathon Swimmer Sarah Thomas.
+Ellis is the author and producer of the podcast An Open Water Swimmer's Podcast which had its first season in winter 2021.
+His guests for season one included the actor and comedian David Walliams and marathon swimmer Sarah Thomas.

+Ellis also successfully swam around Jersey in 2023, and swam the English Channel in 2024.
+Raising money for Sussex-based charity AMAZE.